Exploring the SAJ National Team Coaches: Moguls Edition (Part 2)

 Support for Yukima Horishima's solo practice

-A typical example of this is the treatment of Horishima.
-Since 2024, Horishima has been away from the team during the off-season to train independently at a huge indoor ski resort in Oslo, Norway.
+A prime example of this is how Horishima is treated.
+Since 2024, Horishima has been training independently at a huge indoor ski resort in Oslo, Norway, away from the team during the off-season.

-This is to improve the perfection of his "cork 1440," the most difficult quadruple rotation on a diagonal axis.
+This is to improve his mastery of the "cork 1440," the most difficult trick involving four rotations on a diagonal axis.

-"In that sense, the current Japanese team may look disjointed from the outside, as if everyone is being selfish and doing whatever they want.
+"In that sense, the current Japanese team might look disjointed from the outside.
+It might seem like everyone is being selfish and doing whatever they want.
 But that's not the case at all.
 We

-'re simply striving to bring out the best in our players.
-If we don't do that, we won't be able to beat the world's top players.
-That's why we're letting Horishima do what he wants."
+'re just striving to bring out the best in each player.
+Otherwise, we wouldn't be able to beat the world's top players.
+That's why we're letting Horishima do what he wants to do freely."

-This may be true for any sport these days.
+This may now be true for any sport.

 Division of roles at the tournament venue

-Technical coaches mainly instruct the skiers in their charge on techniques, but at competitions they work together with the entire team, sharing information and making the best decisions instantly.
+Technical coaches primarily instruct the athletes they are responsible for, but at competitions, they work together as a team, sharing information and making the best decisions in an instant.

-If you watch a TV broadcast of moguls, you can see them standing in the start and finish areas at the competition site.
-How are their roles divided?
+When watching mogul skiing on television, you can see them standing in the start and finish areas at the competition venue.
+What is the division of roles among them?

-makes the athletes feel more at ease if the coaches who normally train them are next to them at the start.
-In the current system, it is Coach Shimatani and Coach Endo who are at the start.
+Athletes feel more secure when the coach who usually instructs them is by their side at the start.
+In our current setup, Coach Shimatani and Coach Endo are at the start.

-Also, by observing the process leading up to sending the athletes off at competitions, we can create regular practice menus that reflect the start at the competition.
-We can give advice such as, 'This is how it was at the starting line back then, so you should have this same mindset in practice as well.'"
+Also, by observing the process leading up to sending them off to the competition, we can create training menus during regular practice sessions that simulate the start of a competition.
+We can give advice like, 'This is how it was at the starting line back then, so let's try to have this kind of mindset in practice as well.'"

 However, coach Janne Lahtera does things differently